 In the Classroom

 MathGames is perfect for practice with many different math concepts.
 Include a link to games on your class website or classroom computers.
 Be sure to share games with parents for play at home.
 Take advantage of the free registration to register your class to follow student progress and challenge students to increase scores.
 Ask students to write blog entries replacing pen and paper and sharing their learning and understanding for each game using Telegra.ph, reviewed here.
 This blog creator requires no registration.
-If you are teaching younger students and looking for an easy way to integrate technology and check for understanding, challenge your students to create a blog using EasyBlog, reviewed here.
-Take this a step further and challenge students to pick the game they learned the most from and make a featuer video about it using Biteable, reviewed here.
+If you are teaching younger students and looking for an easy way to integrate technology and check for understanding, challenge your students to create a blog using Edublog, reviewed here.
+Take this a step further enhance students' learning by to picking the game they learned the most from and make a feature video about it using Biteable, reviewed here.
 Biteable claims to be "the world's simplest video maker," and they may be right.
 If you teach using Common Core Standards, this site is excellent for finding practice activities aligned to the standards.
 Measure student growth for Common Core Standards using Edulastic, reviewed here.